Guidance on coronavirus testing, including who is eligible for a test and how to get tested.

 How to test care home residents and workers

-You can apply for coronavirus testing kits to test the residents and staff of your care home.
+You can apply for coronavirus testing kits to test the residents and/or staff of your care home.
 You can apply whether or not any of your residents or staff have coronavirus symptoms.

 Workers with symptoms